Nursing and Health Care Leadership

 - Implement processes and programs to achieve financial targets and maintain fiscal accountability

-- Implement processes and programs to achieve continual improvement in care delivery
+- Put processes and programs in place to achieve continual improvement in care delivery

 - Develop, performance counsel and evaluate assigned staff